Puerto Rico has a diverse topography, with mountains, hills, and coastal plains.

 Puerto Rico's topography is similar to other Caribbean islands such as the Dominican Republic and Jamaica, which also have mountain ranges and coastal plains.

-See here a list of 10 cities in Puerto Rico and their elevation above sea level.
+Below is a list of major cities in Puerto Rico with their corresponding elevation above sea level.